CHAPTER 10E

 (3) Each entrance shall be visibly posted with a clear and legible notice indicating that smoking, ingesting, or otherwise consuming cannabis on the premises or in the areas adjacent to the commercial cannabis business is prohibited.

-(4) Business identification signage shall be limited to that needed for identification only and shall not contain any logos or information that identifies, advertises, or lists the services or the products offered.
+(4) Business identification signage shall be limited to that needed for identification only and shall not contain any list of the services or the products offered; the word "dispensary" and the “green cross” symbol are permissible as part of the business identification signage.
 No commercial cannabis business shall advertise by having a person holding a sign and advertising the business to passersby, whether such person is on the premises of the commercial cannabis business or elsewhere including, but not limited to, the public right-of-way.

 (6) In accordance with State law, or as provided in the commercial cannabis business permit, the permittee shall agree to be prohibited from advertising any commercial cannabis business located in the City utilizing a billboard (fixed or mobile), bus shelter, placard, aircraft, or other similar forms of advertising.
 This paragraph is not intended to place limitations on the ability of a commercial cannabis business to advertise in other legally authorized forms, including on the internet, in magazines, or in other similar ways.